vivy1024/daml-rag-framework/docs/theory/02-In-Context-Learning.md

 ## 9. Conclusion

-DAML-RAG's "In-Context Learning" approach (formerly misnamed "Inference-Time Meta-Learning") is not a new theoretical contribution but an engineering best practice that:
+玉珍健身's "In-Context Learning" approach (formerly misnamed "Inference-Time Meta-Learning") is not a new theoretical contribution but an engineering best practice that:

 1. **Correctly applies ICL**: Leverages LLM's inherent few-shot capabilities
 2. **Enhances with GraphRAG**: Domain-specific, high-quality examples